≡ Menu

 Bouvier des Flandres Dog Breed… Everything You Need to Know at a Glance!

-We can’t really blame you if you’ve never heard of this dog breed before, because to be honest, their aren’t that many of them around.
-Plus, most times folks actually do see one, they’ll often mistake them for another “kind” of dog like a Giant Schnauzer or a Kelly Blue Terrier.
+We can’t blame you if you’ve never heard of this dog breed before because there aren’t many around.
+Plus, most times folks see one, they’ll often mistake them for another “kind” dog like a Giant Schnauzer or a Kelly Blue Terrier.
+But don’t let their scarcity confuse you and make you think that because there aren’t many of these dogs around, they aren’t great pets to own!
+Because the truth is, for the right family, there may not be a better dog out there!

-This is why in this article, we wanted to take a moment and discuss some of the pros and cons of owning a Bouvier des Flandres so that if you are considering getting one, you won’t be disappointed six months from now with your decision.
+This is why, in this article, we wanted to take a moment and discuss some of the pros and cons of owning a Bouvier des Flandres so that if you are considering getting one, you won’t be disappointed six months from now with your decision.

 So, without further ado, let’s dive right in.